jschneier/django-storages/docs/backends/amazon-S3.rst

 Overriding the default Storage class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section assumes you have your AWS credentials setup, e.g. ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.

-You can override the default Storage class to use as your custom storage backend.
+You can override the default Storage class and create your custom storage backend.
 Below provides some examples and common use cases to help you get started.
+This section assumes you have your AWS credentials configured, e.g. ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.

 To create a storage class using a specific bucket::